emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Hardfoot Halfling Abilities:__
 * __General Abilities:__
   * __Warm Butter:__ Your are naturally talented chef.
-Any food that you cook heals 1d6 health.
+You may cook food which heals allies for an extra dice of health while resting.
-  * __Soft Bed:__ You recover 2d6 extra health from sleeping in a real bed.
+  * __Soft Bed:__ You recover 2d8 extra health from sleeping in a real bed.
   * __Carry a Tune:__ _(Cost 1)_ Offhand.
 You know a song which, when sung, grants all members of your party +1 to a stat of your choice.
 Concentration.
 * __Starting Items:__
   * __Sling:__ Your character begins their journey with a 1d4 sling.